Clint Baclawski

 Clint Baclawski (born 1981) is a Boston-based artist who works with photography and light, shooting on an analog camera and transforms the prints into light-filled installation pieces.

 Biography

 Born in Lewisburg, Pennsylvania, Baclawski attended Rochester Institute of Technology (RIT) for his BFA and Bucknell University for post-baccalaureate study.
 He then attended Massachusetts College of Art and Design for his MFA.

 Style of work

-Baclawski's work are installations "composed of film image fragments stuffed inside polycarbonate tubes, propped onto mirrored Plexiglas and back-lit by LED lights."
-This style of art "feels both intimate and epic; he wraps you up in a world by breaking it down into slices."
+Baclawski's installations are film image fragments stuffed inside polycarbonate tubes, which are then placed on mirrored Plexiglas and back-lit by LED lights.
 The Boston Art Review noted how Baclawski's work connects to his undergraduate degree in advertising photography especially the use of "back-lit imagery" to convey glamour to rural photographs.
-Baclawski " works with light, imagery, and installation, pushing the boundaries of the traditional photographic frame" (Frame Magazine, 2018).
+In 2018, Frame Magazine wrote that he "works with light, imagery, and installation, pushing the boundaries of the traditional photographic frame."